2019 Tax Plan - Outline

 - Betting and Gaming Tax for Sports Bets (Adjustment) Act

+By now, the 2019 Tax Plan package has been adopted by the parliament.
 Most measures will come into effect on January 1, 2019.
 If this is different, we have stated this.
-The bills may be subject to change as a result of the parliamentary debate.
 We will now present the measures proposed for each type of tax.

 Webcast Tax Plan 2019